Apress/db-performance-at-scale/References.md

 - [Avoiding Data Hotspots at Scale](https://www.p99conf.io/session/avatar-image-avoiding-data-hotspots-at-scale/) - Konstantine Osipov (ScyllaDB) addresses the tradeoffs between hash and range-based sharding

- - [Building state-of-art LSM-tree compaction](https://www.scylladb.com/presentations/scaling-scylladb-storage-engine-with-state-of-art-compaction/) - Raphael Carvalho (ScyllaDB) on using RUM conjecture and controller theory to engineer state-of-art LSM-tree compaction
+ - [Building State-of-the-Art LSM-tree compaction](https://www.scylladb.com/presentations/scaling-scylladb-storage-engine-with-state-of-art-compaction/) - Raphael Carvalho (ScyllaDB) on using RUM conjecture and controller theory to engineer state-of-art LSM-tree compaction

 - [Scaling Raft](https://www.youtube.com/watch?v=TP17idY3VHI) - Konstantine Osipov (ScyllaDB) on the challenges of supporting hundreds of instances of the Raft protocol on a single node and how to significantly reduce the static burden on the network and disk each Raft group creates